New Year's Eve: Azerbaijan

 The Gregorian calendar is still in force after Azerbaijan became an independent republic, and 1 January is celebrated as a day off.
 The day before, 31 December, is also marked as International Solidarity Day of Azerbaijanis, marking the double anniversary of that day in 1989 when the local residents took down the Soviet–Iranian border in then-Nakhichevan ASSR to reunite with Iranian Azerbaijanis south of the border, as well as the Istanbul-held first World Congress of Azerbaijanis which tackled issues regarding the Azeri expat communities.

 Celebrations of the holiday are influenced from its Soviet history, at midnight the national anthem is played on all TV stations following the message of the President of Azerbaijan produced by state channel AzTV.

 Bangladesh

 New Year celebration in Dhaka, Bangladesh.

 In Bangladesh, public celebrations of the Gregorian new year (Pohela Boishakh—the new year of the Bengali calendar—is celebrated in April), also known as 31st night, are centered upon major cities and beaches (including the capital city of Dhaka, and Cox's Bazar Beach), and public events such as parties hosted by hotels.
 In major cities such as Dhaka, there are restrictions placed on New Year's celebrations for safety, security, and environmental reasons, including bans on fireworks, the flying of lanterns, and organizing outdoor cultural events such as concerts.

-China

-In China, although the celebrations of the Lunar New Year are not until a few weeks after the Gregorian New Year, celebrations of the Gregorian New Year are held in some areas, particularly in major cities.
-For example, celebrations with fireworks and concerts have taken place in Beijing's Solana Blue Harbor Shopping Park, while cultural shows and other events are held at the city's Millennium Monument, Temple of Heaven, Great Wall of China, Olympic Green, and the Summer Palace.
-Since 2011, a light and sound show has been held at The Bund in Shanghai, a few minutes before midnight.